AI for

 What about the EU AI Act?

-If a workflow touches Annex III categories like creditworthiness or life and health insurance pricing, we treat it as high-risk from the start.
-Deployer obligations bite from 2 August 2026, so the documentation, logging and human oversight need to be ready before then, not on the day.
-We build that in.
+If a workflow touches Annex III categories such as creditworthiness or life and health insurance pricing, we assess it as a likely high-risk system from the start.
+The Commission's current timeline puts those rules on 2 December 2027.
+Documentation, logging and human review are useful controls now, rather than work to begin near the application date.

 How much does it cost?